KimiaGoodarzi/Mind.A.I.lytics-CNN/README.md

 ## Visualization

-Data visualization plays a pivotal role in understanding the nuances of our dataset.
+Data visualization plays an important role in understanding the nuances of our dataset.
 Here's an overview of the visualization techniques we applied:

 ### Grayscale Image Loading
 Images were loaded in grayscale into a PyTorch `ImageFolder` object.
 This approach converts the images into a tuple comprising a PyTorch tensor of shape `[1x48x48]`—representing pixel intensity values—and an integer indicating the class label inferred from the directory name.